Natural House Paints (and sustainable wallpaper)

 The clear circle window lets you check each colour, before opening.
 This company offers 66 colours as swatch cards (with real paint) instead of wasteful pots.

-Lakeland Odourless Green Paints (many colours)
+Lakeland odourless green paints (many colours)

 Plus there are specialist paints like air-purifying paint, claypaint and MDF-passifying primers, fire-retardant paints (for combustible materials) and paints for people with asthma.

-Little Knights Eco Paints (for indoors & outdoors)
+Little Knights eco paints (for indoors & outdoors)

 Little Knights offers paints for indoors and outdoors (including radiator paints, external metal and masonry paint).
 These paints are pigment-rich for exceptional tones on walls.

+Clayworks is a company founded by a married couple who wrote the cob building book above.
+Their clay plasters are naturally coloured, so you can paint and plaster eco homes in no time.
 The site has full information on how to use, and where to find decorators who are trained in using these plasters.

 Like paint, you can’t have 100% natural wallpaper.
 But there are better options.
 To apply wallpapers, use non-toxic wallpaper paste from Earthborn or Auro.